Who Is Robert F. Smith? Learn More About the Billionaire Whose Generosity Shocked a Graduating Class

 Before he earned his billions, the 56-year-old who originally hails from Colorado went to Cornell for his undergraduate degree, earning a BS in chemical engineering, followed by an MBA from Columbia Business School.
 He went on to work first at Kraft General Foods, then at Goldman Sachs before founding his own investment firm.

 Though Smith’s gift to the 2019 graduates of Morehouse College may be his most eye-catching philanthropic effort, it isn’t his first.
 In 2017, Smith signed on to the Giving Pledge, joining a group of ultra-wealthy individuals — including Bill and Melinda Gates and Warren Buffett — who have publicly committed to giving the majority of their wealth to philanthropy.
-He’s the first African-American to sign the pledge, according to Forbes.
+He’s the first African American to sign the pledge, according to Forbes.

 In addition to his approximately $40 million dollar gift to Morehouse College graduates, Smith had previously announced a $1.5 million gift to the historically African American, all-male college.
 In 2016, Smith made a $20 million dollar gift to the National Museum of African American History and Culture in Washington DC.
 After Smith donated $50 million to his alma mater in 2016, Cornell renamed its school of Chemical and Biomolecular Engineering after him.